 Sexual vs vegetative reproduction; advantage of genetic variability; development of ecotypes; development of herbicide resistance; rate of herbicide resistance development; using herbicide resistance; examples of herbicide resistance problems in New Zealand.

 The course is held at Massey University in Palmerston North, and it runs for 3 days (including a test on the final afternoon), with study material sent out to participants several weeks in advance to allow for preparation for the course.
-It will be run only once in 2020, in late July, with dates to be confirmed soon.
+It will be run only once in 2020, on Tuesday 4th August to Thursday 6th August 2020.

 $1500 + GST (includes study guide, 3 days of lectures, morning and afternoon tea and lunches, venue hire at Massey University)